BBambilla/ihm4006--lesson-5/docs/README.md

     *   **Red (8-10):** Danger/Irate.
 *   **💡 Instant Coaching:** The AI provides a short "Coach's Note" after every message, giving immediate feedback on the specific LEARN step used (or missed).
 *   **📝 Interactive LEARN Reference:** A responsive cheat sheet available at all times (Side panel on desktop, Toggle on mobile).
-*   **🧠 Metacognitive Impact Survey:** A mandatory self-reflection gateway that ensures students evaluate their own critical thinking, strategic planning, and autonomy before receiving their grade.
+*   **🧠 Metacognitive Impact Survey:** A mandatory self-reflection gateway.
+    *   Includes 5 Likert-scale questions on critical thinking and autonomy.
+    *   Includes 2 Open-ended questions for specific reflection and general feedback.
 *   **📊 Professional Reporting:**
     *   Detailed "Pass/Fail" audit for each step of the LEARN model.
-    *   **PDF Export:** Students can download a branded, professional PDF report for their portfolio.
+    *   **PDF Export:** Students can download a branded, professional PDF report for their portfolio (includes survey answers).
-    *   **Instructor Notification:** Automatically generates an email with the student's survey results for assessment.
+*   **💾 Kiosk Mode & Data Export:**
+    *   **Local Persistence:** All survey results are saved to the browser's local storage.
+    *   **Instructor CSV Export:** Instructors can download a consolidated CSV file of all student attempts from the home screen.

 ## 🛠 Tech Stack